Boolean algebra: Duality principle

 Principle: If {X, R} is a partially ordered set, then {X, R(inverse)} is also a partially ordered set.

-There is nothing magical about the choice of symbols for the values of Boolean algebra.
-We could rename 0 and 1 to say α and β, and as long as we did so consistently throughout it would still be Boolean algebra, albeit with some obvious cosmetic differences.
+There is nothing special about the choice of symbols for the values of Boolean algebra.
+0 and 1 could be renamed to α and β, and as long as it was done consistently throughout, it would still be Boolean algebra, albeit with some obvious cosmetic differences.

-But suppose we rename 0 and 1 to 1 and 0 respectively.
+But suppose 0 and 1 were renamed 1 and 0 respectively.
 Then it would still be Boolean algebra, and moreover operating on the same values.
-However it would not be identical to our original Boolean algebra because now we find ∨ behaving the way ∧ used to do and vice versa.
-So there are still some cosmetic differences to show that we've been fiddling with the notation, despite the fact that we're still using 0s and 1s.
+However, it would not be identical to our original Boolean algebra because now ∨ behaves the way ∧ used to do and vice versa.
+So there are still some cosmetic differences to show that the notation has been changed, despite the fact that 0s and 1s are still being used.

-But if in addition to interchanging the names of the values we also interchange the names of the two binary operations, now there is no trace of what we have done.
-The end product is completely indistinguishable from what we started with.
-We might notice that the columns for x ∧ y and x ∨ y in the truth tables had changed places, but that switch is immaterial.
+But if in addition to interchanging the names of the values, the names of the two binary operations are also interchanged, now there is no trace of what was done.
+The end product is completely indistinguishable from what was started with.
+The columns for x ∧ y and x ∨ y in the truth tables have changed places, but that switch is immaterial.

-When values and operations can be paired up in a way that leaves everything important unchanged when all pairs are switched simultaneously, we call the members of each pair dual to each other.
+When values and operations can be paired up in a way that leaves everything important unchanged when all pairs are switched simultaneously, the members of each pair are called dual to each other.
 Thus 0 and 1 are dual, and ∧ and ∨ are dual.
-The Duality Principle, also called De Morgan duality, asserts that Boolean algebra is unchanged when all dual pairs are interchanged.
+The duality principle, also called De Morgan duality, asserts that Boolean algebra is unchanged when all dual pairs are interchanged.

-One change we did not need to make as part of this interchange was to complement.
-We say that complement is a self-dual operation.
+One change not needed to make as part of this interchange was to complement.
+Complement is a self-dual operation.
 The identity or do-nothing operation x (copy the input to the output) is also self-dual.
 A more complicated example of a self-dual operation is (x ∧ y) ∨ (y ∧ z) ∨ (z ∧ x).
 There is no self-dual binary operation that depends on both its arguments.
 A composition of self-dual operations is a self-dual operation.
 For example, if f(x, y, z) = (x ∧ y) ∨ (y ∧ z) ∨ (z ∧ x), then f(f(x, y, z), x, t) is a self-dual operation of four arguments x, y, z, t.

 The principle of duality can be explained from a group theory perspective by the fact that there are exactly four functions that are one-to-one mappings (automorphisms) of the set of Boolean polynomials back to itself: the identity function, the complement function, the dual function and the contradual function (complemented dual).
 These four functions form a group under function composition, isomorphic to the Klein four-group, acting on the set of Boolean polynomials.
 Walter Gottschalk remarked that consequently a more appropriate name for the phenomenon would be the principle (or square) of quaternality.